-Homicidal is a 1961 American horror thriller film produced and directed by the self-proclaimed “King of Showmanship”, William Castle.
+Homicidal is a 1961 American horror-thriller feature film produced and directed by the self-proclaimed “King of Showmanship”, William Castle.
 Written by Robb White, the film stars Glenn Corbett, Patricia Breslin, Eugenie Leontovich, Alan Bunce, Richard Rust, and Joan Marshall (billed as Jean Arless).

 Homicidal was released with a “fright break” that allowed patrons to receive a refund if they were too scared to stay for the climax of the film.

 A murderous scheme to collect a rich inheritance.
 The object of murder is Miriam Webster, who is to share in the inheritance with her half-brother Warren, who lives with his childhood guardian Helga in the mansion where Warren and Mariam grew up.
 Confined to a wheelchair after recently suffering a stroke, Helga is cared for by her nurse Emily, a strange young woman who has formed a close bond with Warren…

 As with most of his films, William Castle spoke directly to the audience in a prologue similar to those Alfred Hitchcock used for his then popular TV show.
 William Castle told the audience: “The more adventurous among you may remember our previous excursions into the macabre – our visits to haunted hills – to tinglers and to ghosts.
 This time we have even a stranger tale to unfold… The story of a loveable group of people who just happen to be homicidal.”